billymac3rd/NEAF-Mod/README.md

 6. Validate your files before uploading.
 7. Upload files to your server and reset.

+OPTIONAL ZOMBIE HORDE
+8. Copy the zombiehorde event snippet into your events.xml file.
+9. Copy the zombie territories snippet into your zombie_territories.xml file.
+10. Validate your files.
+11. Upload files to your server and restart.

 ADDITIONAL INFORMATION
 If you would like to edit this file I have included the .dze file.